ZaneWesley/ZaneWesley.github.io/README.md

 Have feedback or want to get to know me?
 [Contact me!](https://zanewesley.github.io/feedback)

 ## What's New
-- Pac Man Remake
-- Flappy Bird Remake
-- Vividly v2.1.3
-- Solitaire

-## What I'm Working On
 - 2022 Christmas Update
 - 2022 Christmas Countdown
-- Global Leaderboard
+- Global Leaderboard for Games
+- Usernames can now be changed

+## What I'm Working On
+- Tower Crash 3D Remake
+- Corey 3.0
 - 3d Web platformer game
 - Group messaging webapp